 Meeting Date: On-call

-Current Openings: one (1) regular membership position and two (2) alternate positions
+Current Openings: two (2) regular membership position and two (2) alternate positions

 Planning & Zoning

 Membership: Five (5) regular members serving two (2) year terms, and two (2) alternate members serving one (1) year terms effective May first of each year.
 Board Membership is open to residents and non-resident business owners and should consist of one land use planner or architect, one architect, one civil engineer, one person engaged in business within the Town and a fifth member who need not be engaged in any particular business.
 The board shall elect a chairman and vice chairman from its membership in January of each year.